amanolar94/ECEproject/README.md

 # ECEproject change
 ECEproject
 This is the project for our semester class in Department of Electrical and Computer Engineering in University of Patras, Greece.
 The assignement is to build our department's website application.
+It was a team project of 2 persons which was graded 10/10.